LMclass32/Tesla-20-/README.md

 # Tesla-20-
-this is a repository for Tesla project
+this is a repository for tesla project